ram2510/python-Automate/README.md

 ### motivational-quotes-
-The folder with images i downloaded
+The folder with the images I downloaded